goldford/Ecosystem-Model-Data-Framework/README.md

 # Ecosystem Model Data Framework
- A data framework for marine ecosystem models
+ This started as a model framework for any ecosystem model but since drifted.
+ Currently it contains a hodge podge of scripts.